LeBron James Reportedly Opting out of Cavaliers Contract, Will Become Free Agent

 LeBron James reportedly plans to decline his $35.6 million player option for the 2018-19 season.

-Cleveland.com's Joe Vardon first relayed word of James' decision, which will allow him to become an unrestricted free agent.
+Bleacher Report's Howard Beck confirmed reports of James' decision, which will allow him to become an unrestricted free agent.
+James has "strong" interest in joining the Los Angeles Lakers, according to Cleveland.com's Joe Vardon.

 The move doesn't necessarily mean James will leave the Cleveland Cavaliers this summer, but it officially opens the door for him to explore other possibilities.
-And while it's unclear which teams the 33-year-old will sit down with, buzz throughout the regular season suggested his list of prospective suitors isn't particularly long.
+While it's unclear which teams the 33-year-old will sit down with, buzz throughout the regular season suggested his list of prospective suitors isn't long.

-In March, The Ringer's Kevin O'Connor reported that the Cavaliers, Los Angeles Lakers, Houston Rockets and Philadelphia 76ers would be the only teams on his radar.
+In March, The Ringer's Kevin O'Connor reported that the Cavaliers, Lakers, Houston Rockets and Philadelphia 76ers would be the only teams on his radar.

-Brian Windhorst of ESPN noted the move helps the Lakers, but hurts the Rockets chances of landing James, and doesn't disqualify the Cavaliers from the conversation.
+Brian Windhorst of ESPN noted the move helps the Lakers but hurts the Rockets' chances of landing James, and it doesn't disqualify the Cavaliers from the conversation.

 The New York Times' Marc Stein added San Antonio Spurs head coach Gregg Popovich "is bound to try to force his way into the conversation to sell James on the merits of South Texas."